treshugart/camp/readme.md

 For scoped packages, if you don't provide a `workspaces` array, it defaults to matching against the current scope.
 Most mono-repos will have this setup.
 However, if you need to install and link any dependencies that aren't part of the current setup, then you can still specify `workspaces` and it will override the default scope matching.
 This works alike for both scoped and unscoped workspaces.

-Here's an example of a combination of the exampels above:
+Here's an example of a combination of the examples above:

 ```json
 {